-Under U.S. law, we are a bank holding company that has elected to be a financial holding company under the Bank Holding Company Act of 1956, as amended ("BHCA").
-Consequently, our company and its business activities are subject to the supervision, examination, and regulation of the Federal Reserve Board.
+We are a bank holding company under the Bank Holding Company Act of 1956 ("BHCA"), as amended, that has made an election to be a financial holding company.
+Consequently, our company and its business activities are subject to the supervision, examination, and regulation of the Federal Reserve Board (the "Fed").
 The BHCA and other federal laws subject bank and financial holding companies to particular restrictions on the types of activities in which they may engage and to a range of supervisory requirements and activities, including regulatory enforcement actions for violations of laws and regulations.
 Supervision and regulation of bank holding companies, financial holding companies, and their subsidiaries are intended primarily for the protection of depositors and other clients of banking subsidiaries, the deposit insurance fund of the Federal Deposit Insurance Corporation ("FDIC"), and the banking system as a whole, but not for the protection of stockholders or other creditors.